CameronNemo/devtrigger/README.md

     sudo make install

-By default, `devtriggerall` will be installed to `/sbin`.
+By default, `devtrigger` will be installed to `/sbin`.
 Set the environment variable `INSTALL_PREFIX` to change this:

     sudo env INSTALL_PREFIX=/usr/local make install

 Then call the program directly after launching your preffered hotplug daemon.

+    device_manager_daemon &
+    devtrigger

+You can also target specific subsystems and trigger other events for testing purposes:

+    devtrigger -s net
+    devtrigger -s drm -a remove